RastreatorTeam/rastreator/README.md

 The tactics/ directory contains query files categorized by the tactics defined in the Mitre ATT&CK Framework.
 Executing statements in one of these categories provides results to achieve or detect that tactical goal in a domain.<br/>
 The permissions/ directory contains query files to detect interesting control permissions of a given start/end node.<br/>
-We encourage everyone, from a Red or Blue Team perspective, to collaborate and share with us their Cypher statements or query files to improve the collection of query files.
+We encourage everyone to participate and share their Cypher statements or query files with us to improve the collection of query files.

 ## 6. Query file

-A query file has a different internal structure depending on the targeted audit sub-mode (raw, test, default):
+A query file has a different internal structure depending on the targeted query sub-mode (raw, test, default):

 - raw: the query file is a regular text file with one or more Cypher statements, one per line.
 - test: the query file is a YAML file that contains required (name and statement-table) and optional (statement-count, statement-graph) metadata.
-- default: the query file is a YAML file that contains some required and optional metadata.
+- default: the query file is a YAML file that contains required and optional metadata.

-Next, we will describe the required and optional metadata for a query file valid in default audit sub-mode and candidate to be added to the collection of query files.
+Next, we will describe the required and optional metadata for a valid query file, required by default in audit/pat modes and candidate to be added to the collection of query files.

 Metadata fields: